10 days of struggle: Inside Biden’s early coronavirus vaccine effort

 “I tried to underscore with him the only thing that’s going to matter to America is covid and the economy coming back,” Garcetti said.
 “This will make or break our country, and certainly how people see this administration.”

 So far, Biden has signed more than a dozen executive orders aimed at combating the pandemic, some of them symbolic statements of aspiration and others tangible directives already being implemented.
-The executive actions include creating a task force aimed at ensuring racial equity in the administration’s response; reversing the decision by former president Donald Trump to withdraw the United States from the World Health Organization; and reimbursing states up to 100 percent for using their National Guards to help fight covid-19.
+The executive actions include creating a task force aimed at ensuring racial equity in the administration’s response; reversing the decision by President Donald Trump to withdraw the United States from the World Health Organization; and reimbursing states up to 100 percent for using their National Guards to help fight covid-19.

 On Tuesday, the administration told governors that because of increased manufacturing, they will get 16 percent more vaccine doses for the next three weeks.
 The announcement that Biden’s advisers also were seeking an additional 200 million doses of the two vaccines already authorized for emergency use in the United States will bring the nation’s total to at least 600 million doses, officials said, meaning enough for 300 million people to be fully vaccinated with the two-dose regimens.